catkin/catkin_tools/docs/verbs/catkin_profile.rst

 ``catkin profile`` -- Manage Profiles
 =====================================

 Many verbs contain a ``--profile`` option, which selects which configuration profile to use, without which it will use the "active" profile.
 The ``profile`` verb enables you to manager the available profiles as well as set the "active" profile when using other verbs.

-Even without using the ``profile`` verb, any use of the ``catkin`` command which changes the workspace is impliclty using a configuration profile called "default".
+Even without using the ``profile`` verb, any use of the ``catkin`` command which changes the workspace is impliclty using a configuration profile called ``default``.

 The ``profile`` verb has several sub-commands for profile management.
 These include the following:

 - ``list`` -- List the available profiles
 - ``set`` -- Set the active profile by name.